-How to Roast Butternut Squash
+How To Roast Butternut Squash

-- Scoop out seeds with a spoon.
+- Carefully cut the butternut squash in half.
+Scoop out the seeds with a spoon.

-How to Garnish
+How to Garnish This Soup

-With this crisp, cool weather it’s the perfect time to be making and eating a nice big ‘ol bowl of this warming butternut squash and sweet potato soup.
+With this crisp, cool weather it’s the perfect time to be making and eating a nice big bowl of this warming butternut squash and sweet potato soup.
 The finishing touch?
 Crispy sage leaves.

 Our garden is overflowing with sage.
 It’s not one of those herbs we use a lot, but when crisped, it’s magical.
-I wouldn’t recommend eating raw sage, though.
-It doesn’t taste great….to me it tastes like pine.
+Yum, I could eat them like potato chips!
+This fried sage leaves recipe is the one I use.

-Other delicious garnish options for soup are –
+Other delicious garnish ideas for soup are:

-- Swirl in an extra dab of Greek yogurt or cream over top.
+- Swirl in an extra dab of Greek yogurt or cream over top

 - Some roasted squash seeds (top just before serving or they’ll get soggy)